brendon/positioning/README.md

 In the example above we're always declaring what item (by its `id`) we want to position our item **before**.
 You could change this to `:after` if you'd rather.

-Next, in your `new` method you may wish to intialise the `position` column with a value supplied by incoming parameters:
+Next, in your `new` method you may wish to initialise the `position` column with a value supplied by incoming parameters:

 ```ruby
 def new